No of visitors who read this post: 1009

 1. Not enough drive space: Check out the current size of your hard drive before downloading something.

-• Technically, the download folder is stored by default at C: which is of course used by the OS and any other installed programs which might get populated too early.
-Always use the setting that always ask where to save file.
+• Technically, the download folder is stored by default in the C: which is of course used by the OS and any other installed programs which might get populated too early.
+Always use the setting that always asks where to save file.
 To do this, in your browser select tools and then options.
 On the General tab Check the box at always ask me where to save file label and click OK button.
 In this new setting, you will be prompted where to save the file you are about to download.
-Try saving the file at your flash disk or external media for experimental purposes.
+Try saving the file on your flash disk or external media for experimental purposes.

 2. Increase size restriction on your temp file: This might do the trick: